ogdhekne/r12ebs-startup-shutdown-scripts/README.md

+# This is deprecated repository, new repository with stable scripts for r12.1.x and r12.2.x are created at : https://github.com/ogdhekne/r12ebs-start-stop.git
 ### Scripts for Oracle E-Business Suite.
 ##### These scripts are created for Startup and Shutdown of Oracle Oracle E-Business Suite.
 note: Scripts tested on version R12.1.1